mohammedtouheedpatelgithubcom/mohammedtouheedpatelgithubcom/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-### I'm currently learning html,css,javascript(web dev) and android development(using java and kotlin).
+### I'm currently learning html,css,javascript(web dev) and android development(using java and kotlin) you can clear see I am in both boats .I'm into ethical hacking.
+Learning to write scripts and find vulnerabilities.
+### You may find me CTFs and hackathons .
+Would like to collaborate in making exploits and learning from experience.
-### I'm currently working on building front end of websites and some basic android apps.
+### I have worked on building front end of websites and some basic android apps.
-### I wish to make good and responsive websites .Now currently learning python and Django framework to make up some backend knowledge.Wish to learn ML and Cloud tech more in coming days.
+### I wish to make good and responsive websites .Wish to learn ML and Cloud tech more in coming days.
+### I'm looking for friends who can help me get going into depth of cybersecurity and would like collaborate in research papers.